GENERAL FUND GRANTS

 From their account, groups will be able to submit applications, track their progress, send us additional documents, and submit reports, if we ever required any.

 After groups submit their applications, our volunteer Grantmakers will select up to 20 groups per cycle that will be asked to provide additional information and receive site visits.
 The timeline in this cycle looks like this:

 - UPDATED: Friday, April 24 – Deadline to apply

 - Late May – Applicants who make it to the next round (AKA finalists) will receive a phone call and should be ready to schedule a site visit.
 Applicants who don’t make to the next round it will receive a decline email

 - Late May/Early June – Finalists receive a site visit (in person, over the phone or via video chat) from grantmakers

-- Saturday, June 13 or 20 (TBD) – Presentation Day in Eugene.
+- UPDATED: Saturday, June 20 – Presentation Day is cancelled.
 Various—though not all—finalists participate in Presentation Day.
 Please plan on having one or two representatives there in case you are invited to attend

 - End of June – Final notifications, grant agreements sent, and checks mailed